ThomasLastName/quality-of-life/README.md

 ---

 # Usage
 That's up to you!
-However, please credit me with a comment like `# from https://github.com/ThomasLastName/quality_of_life` in your code, if you use these!
+However, please credit me with a comment along the lines of `# ~~~ Tom wrote these; maintained at https://github.com/ThomasLastName/quality_of_life` in your code, if you use these!

 **Recommendation (Green Ouput, Yellow Warnings, and Red Errors):** After installing this code (wchich basically consists of putting a folder called `quality_of_life` containing these `.py` files in your `Lib` folder), I recommend creating a `usercustomize.py` file in your `Lib` folder containing the following code
 ```